wbrawner/jelos.org/docs/devices/ayaneo/air-plus.md

 ### Booting from an SD Card

-To boot JELOS from the SD Card, hold `LC` + `Volume Up` and press the power button, continue holding `LC` + `Volume Up` until the Ayaneo logo appears.
+To boot JELOS from the SD Card, hold ++"LC"+"Volume Up"++ and press the ++"Power"++ button, continue holding ++"LC"+"Volume Up"++ until the Ayaneo logo appears.
 Select the storage device with JELOS from the boot menu using the Ayaneo button, and then press volume up to boot the distribution.

 ## Additional References